Qiskit/qiskit-ibm-runtime/docs/how_to/run_session.rst

 When jobs are all done, it is recommended that you use `session.close()` to close the session.
 This allows the scheduler to run the next job without waiting for the session timeout,  therefore making it easier for everyone.
 You cannot submit jobs to a closed session.

 .. warning::
   Close a session only after all session jobs **complete**, rather than immediately after they have all been submitted.
-Jobs that are not yet queued are converted to fair-share and will likely time out.
-Jobs that are queued but not completed will fail.
+Session jobs that are not completed will fail.

 .. code-block:: python